Relief for Indian football fans as FIFA signs World Cup broadcast deal

 Only 14 out of the total 104 World Cup games will begin before midnight for fans in India.

-The final will be held in New Jersey on July 19, beginning at 12:30am in India (19:00 GMT).
+The final will be held in New Jersey on July 19, beginning at 19:00 GMT, which will be 12:30am on July 20 in India.
 By comparison, 98.4 percent of matches at the 2018 World Cup started before midnight, and 82.5 percent at the following edition in Qatar.

 Karan Taurani, executive vice president at investment firm Elara Capital, sees TV as a “struggling” medium in India.